JvanKatwijk/qt-dab/README.md

 # Scheduling option
 -----------------------------------------------------------------------

-The "alarm" facility is replaced by a scheduling option.
+The "alarm" facility is replaced by a more general scheduling facility.
-Touching the "add to schedule" button on the configuration widget will show a list of services to select from (the services in the currently selected channel, and the list of services in the preset list.
+Touching the "add to schedule" button on the configuration widget will show a list of services to select from (the services in the currently selected channel, and the list of services in the preset list).
-A time can be linked to the selected service.
+A user specified time can be linked to the selected service.

 As additional feature, some operations can be scheduled as well